MatthewPageUK/crypto-portfolio/README.md

 :heavy_multiplication_x: More coming....

+:bulb: Coinmarketcap API interface

+:bulb: Optional trading fees

+:bulb: Back and restore

+:bulb: Notes

+:bulb: TradingView integration

 ### :warning: Known issues

 Number formatting and possible bugs in the extremes of quanties or prices.
 Not suitable for financial reporting.

+Performance is not great, not intended for multi user.
+Look at caching soon.